Skagen

 St Lawrence's Church was built just outside the village at the end of the 14th century, but after it was buried in drifting sand it was replaced by Skagen Church in 1841 designed by Christian Frederik Hansen.
 It was redeveloped in 1909–10 by Ulrik Plesner who also designed a number of other buildings in Skagen, including Klitgaarden and the railway station.
 Several landmarks in the town are closely associated with the Skagen Painters who used to frequent them, including Brøndums Hotel, Skagens Museum, Michael and Anna Ancher's House, and Drachmann's House.

-Skagen's first school was the Latinskole, a grammar school, which was in operation from 1549 until 1739.
-By the end of the 19th century, three schools had been established in Skagen, and in 1921, Skagen's Skipper School was opened to train navigators for both fishing boats and merchant ships, and in 1955, the public school Ankermedets skole was opened on Skagavej.
-The main gymnasium of the town, Skagen Kultur- og Fritidscenter, opened in 1972, and was later expanded with an aquatic centre and a number of smaller training facilities.
-Skagen's sports centre was completed in 1974, primarily to accommodate badminton and tennis.
-The local football club, Skagen Idræts Klub, was founded in 1946 and reached the Jyllandsserien, one of the lower divisions in Danish football, as their best position.
-The Hvide Klit Golf Club is 17 km south of the town.

 Skagen station is the most northerly railway station in Denmark and is the terminus of the Skagensbanen.
 Nordjyske Jernbaner operates the local train service between Skagen, Frederikshavn and Aalborg with onward national connections by DSB.
 From Frederikshavn, there are ferries to Gothenburg, Oslo and Læsø.
 Aalborg Airport is 100 km southwest of Skagen.